-Local management Sussex IFCA have a byelaw restricting use the use of fixed engines (nets) for specific times and locations within the Sussex IFCA district.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for dover sole at 24cm.
+Sussex IFCA have a byelaw restricting the use of fixed engines (nets) for specific times and locations within the Sussex IFCA district.
 These are in place to help protect spawning and juvenile fish stocks.
 EU regulations Minimum conservation reference size for Dover sole is 24cm.
 Dover sole is managed under the quota system which restricts the amount that can be caught.